-The auto sector (including 2-wheelers to up to 4-wheelers) is considered a critical gauge of the economy, however given the recent sales trends, it is not difficult to deduce the divide between income groups is increasing, resulting in decreased affordability.
+The auto sector (including 2-wheelers to up to 4-wheelers) is considered a critical gauge of the economy, however, given the recent sales trends, it is not difficult to deduce the divide between income groups is increasing, resulting in decreased affordability.
 In simple words, the rich are getting richer, while the poor becoming poorer.

 Related: Rising Difference in Motorcycle & Car Prices & the Need to Fill the Gap

-If the population of Pakistan is examined, expectations must be that there should be a lot of options in the low-priced cars segment such as hatchbacks and entry level or B-segment sedans, however recent trend in local auto industry shows a very different picture.
+If the population of Pakistan is examined, expectations must be that there should be a lot of options in the low-priced cars segment such as hatchbacks and entry-level or B-segment sedans, however recent trend in the local auto industry shows a very different picture.
 More than a dozen different crossover and SUVs have been launched during the last couple of years, which are mostly priced well above Rs 4.5 million.
 The SUV segment now has the highest number of cars.

 Kia Sportage & Sorento, MG HS and ZS, DFSK Glory 580 & 580 Pro, Proton X70, Toyota Corolla Cross, Suzuki Vitara, Haval H6 & Jolion, BAIC BJ40 Plus are some of the names already making their presence in the market whereas more are in the pipeline including recently unveiled Chery Tiggo 4 Pro and Tiggo 8 Pro, Peugeot 2008 followed by 3008 and 5008, DFSK Glory 500, GAC GS3, Proton X50 and Changan Oshan X7 Plus are the ones expected to go on sale in 2022.